Joan Long: 1968-71: The Pictures That Moved, Paddington Lace and The Passionate Industry

 Both The Pictures That Moved: Australian Cinema 1896-1920 (1968) and The Passionate Industry: 1920-1930 (1971) were documentaries portraying the evolution of the Australian film industry the movies were a compilation of different excerpts of newsreels, features and photographs of the addressed periods.
 She also interviewed several actors who played or participated in these pictures.
 The two films were chosen to be among the Official Selections (Out of Competition category), at the 30th Cannes Film Festival, in 1977.

 She also wrote Paddington Lace (1970), a film that depicts one of Sydney's oldest suburbs, Paddington, a place that eventually became "Sydney's artist colony".

-Long won an AWGIE Award for each of these three films.

 1975-77: Caddie and The Picture Show Man

 She eventually left the Film Unit and the documentary field in order to pursue the fiction route.

 Joan Long wrote the screenplay for Caddie (1976), which was based on the autobiography of Catherine Caddie Edmond, Caddie, A Sydney Barmaid.
 The story loosely recounted the life of Caddie Marsh as she desperately tried to hold her life together by getting a job as a barmaid in order to support her two kids, during the Great Depression in Sydney.
 The film is both a critique of the male-dominated society and its scrutiny on women, and a highlight on the implications of being a working-class single-mother during this period in time.

 The film was done as part of Australia's participation in the International Women's Year.
 Caddie (1976) received a total of $390,000 in funding ($50,000 from the government) for its production.
 The film won 3 feature awards at the 18th Australian Film Institute Awards.
 Long's script was nominated for Best Original Screenplay, but lost to Fred Schepisi's The Devil's Playground.

-Joan Long founded the company, Limelight Productions in 1975 and under its name, she continued to tackle subject matters related to the film industry.
-She started working on a script revolving around the adventure of a picture showman who traveled across the countryside to bring motion pictures to those who could not access them.
+Long founded the company Limelight Productions in 1975 and under its name, she continued to tackle subject matters related to the film industry.
+She started working on a script revolving around the adventure of a picture showman who travelled across the countryside to bring motion pictures to those who could not access them.
 The screenplay eventually became The Picture Show Man (1977) which she also worked on as producer.
 Additionally, the film was also her reaction to Caddie, "[she] wanted something light-hearted" that would get her mind away from the heaviness of her previous work.